 Weaknesses of Days Sales Outstanding

 The DSO ratio is sometimes criticized.
 The biggest weakness is that the calculations are based on averages.
 Large and small amounts and payment terms balance each other out, which is why the DSO ratio can sharply fall or rise in the event of short-term changes, and is therefore not a safe way to check whether a company is healthy.

 A second point of criticism: no matter how good your DSO ratio is, there is no guarantee whatsoever that a customer who pays on time today will do so tomorrow.
-Therefore, DSO says little about the future of payment behavior.
+Therefore, Days Sales Oustanding says little about the future of payment behavior.